Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

-From Ginzburg-Landau theory, we also expect the transition $S_3\leftrightarrow \Z_1$ to be stably continuous, which is described by a CFT with one relevant direction.
-But in the \catsymm\ approach, we find that 1+1D $S_3$ symmetric systems have only three gapless states with one relevant direction.
+Due to the group-subgroup relation between $S_3$ and $\Z_1$, we might expect the transition $S_3\leftrightarrow \Z_1$ to be stably continuous, which is described by a CFT with one relevant direction.
+But using the \symmTO\ approach, we only find three gapless states with one relevant direction and with small central charge less than $(c,\bar c)=(1,1)$, for $S_3$ symmetric systems.
 The first gapless state describes the transitions $S_3\leftrightarrow \Z_3$ and $\Z_2\leftrightarrow \Z_1$.
 The second gapless state describes the transition $\Z_3\leftrightarrow \Z_1$ and the third one describes the transition $S_3\leftrightarrow \Z_2$.
 So which gapless state describes the transition $S_3\leftrightarrow \Z_1$?
-Later, we will show that \frmbox{if a stable continuous transition $S_3\leftrightarrow \Z_1$ exists, the critical point must be described by the same CFT that describes the stable continuous transition $S_3\leftrightarrow \Z_2$.} In the next section, we preform some numerical calculations, and, so far, fail to find a stable continuous transition between $S_3$-phase and $\Z_1$-phase.
-But we do find a first order transition and an unstable continuous transition between the two phases.
+May be the stable continuous transition $S_3\leftrightarrow \Z_1$ is described by a CFT with central charge larger than $(c,\bar c)=(1,1)$, or may be the stable continuous transition $S_3\leftrightarrow \Z_1$ does not exist.
+In the next section, we perform some numerical calculations to study this issue.